Adyen/adyen-commercetools/extension/docs/StorePayment.md

 - `shopperInteraction: Ecommerce`
 - `recurringProcessingModel: CardOnFile`
 - `storePaymentMethod: true`
 - `removeSensitiveData: false` - set this if your adyen-integration is deployed with `removeSensitiveData: true` configuration.
-The reason is by default stored payment details are returned in `additionalData` and this field is being removed when `removeSensitiveData: true`.
+The reason is by default stored payment details are returned asynchronously in `additionalData` in notification and this field is being removed when `removeSensitiveData: true`.

 <details>
 <summary>Click to expand an example `createSessionRequest`</summary>